Please read the following before using this application.

-To avoid serious misunderstandings of its results through an uncritical use of this app, prospective users should familiarize themselves with the inherent biases of the visual representations that appear in the app here, and the discrepancies between the catalogs that form the basis of the app here.
+To avoid serious misunderstandings of its results through an uncritical use of this app, prospective users should familiarize themselves with the inherent biases of the visual representations that appear in the app, and the discrepancies between the catalogs that form the basis of the app.
 We planned the app to be as user friendly as possible; a comprehensive guide of how to use it will be located here in the future.

 The app is experimental in its attempt to push the frontier of historical research forward beyond simple digitization of existing catalogs or creating new ones.
 Rather, we attempt to convey both the data and the different problems its visualization introduces within a single framework.
 Our data likely still includes minor errors and mistakes - if you find any, or think we could do a better job in how we display our evidence, please contact us - we’d be glad to continue this conversation!

 We stress that the app is a work in progress.
-As of July 2019, it includes about 87% of the literary sources that mention the Justinianic Plague and the three catalogs that cover it.
+As of late February 2020, it includes about 94% of the literary sources that mention the Justinianic Plague and the three catalogs that cover it.
+We have also begun peer-reviewing our entries.
 Future additions will include material from archaeological excavations, coins, papyri, inscriptions, and aDNA evidence.
 Developing a robust digital framework that displays each of these different types of sources in a unique nuanced format is time and resource consuming; if you have a collection of evidence that is pertinent to the Justinianic Plague, we would be glad to collaborate - please contact us!

 Basic search view in app: